-While the scope, severity and pace of future climate change impacts are difficult to predict, the goal of TVA's adaptation planning is to ensure TVA continues to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate.
+While the scope, severity and pace of future climate change impacts are difficult to predict, the goal of TVA's adaptation and resiliency planning is to ensure TVA continues to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate.
 This Plan sets forth a flexible approach to climate adaption in preparing for a range of climate change impacts and extreme weather.
-While The Quadrennial Energy Review identified the need for better data, metrics, and analytical frameworks to help build resilience, reliability, and security in the energy sector, the flexible framework presented in this Plan paves the way for TVA move forward in making TVA's systems more resilient and can ultimately reduce costs.
+While some progress has been made, the need for better data, metrics, and analytical frameworks to help build resilience, reliability, and security in the energy sector remain, the flexible framework presented in this Plan continues to pave the way for TVA move forward in making TVA's systems more resilient and can ultimately reduce costs.